Basic Configuration

 Important: Make sure that the baseUrl URL ends with a slash!

-It also contains the authentication parameters username and password.
+It also contains the authentication parameters, such as username and password.
 Start with this configuration section:

 "config": {